-As a jewelry business, your logo needs to look as polished as your inventory.
-Like the diamond in an engagement ring, your jewelry logo is a symbol to your customers – that your business is professional, your merchandise is elegant, and that you’re the one to come to when they want to buy a gift for their special someone.
+As a business in the luxury industry, your jewelry logo needs to look as polished as your inventory.
+Like the diamond in an engagement ring, your logo is a symbol to your customers – that your business is professional, your merchandise is elegant, and that you’re the one to come to when they want to buy a gift for their special someone.

 Whether you’re a goldsmith or diamond aficionado, style and good taste are what will set your business apart from competitors.
 And, a good brand will communicate these traits to your audience – starting with your jewelry logo.
 Check out these designs to gain some inspiration and logo ideas from the top jewelry brands out there.
 Then, when you’re ready to make a jewelry logo, scroll down for design best practices in your industry.

 Icons are usually subtle in popular jewelry logo design, and they are used to accent – not overwhelm – the logo’s text.
-You may see symbols of royalty like crowns or crests, as well as the classic diamond rings and bracelet icons.
+It’s important to choose your icon based on the type of jewelry you design.

 In jewelry logos, the typeface is the selling point.
 Fonts emit different moods and emotions, and you’ll want your business name set in the perfect typeface to draw your customers in.